 Genetic diversity within the breed of cattle will be apparent from slight differences in physical appearance and temperament of each individual, as well as countless invisible traits.
 This form of diversity is important because it improves the likelihood that a plant or animal species will be able to adapt to disease, pests or a variation in habitat.

 Stability of ecosystems is therefore of particular importance to the top species, homo sapiens, whose rising numbers lack resilience to any disruption in supplies of life’s essentials.
 The world’s poorest people, 70% of whom live off the land or the sea, have little difficulty in understanding the importance of robust diversity in the natural world.
-There are 475 million smallholder farms on plots of less than two hectares, 60 million forest peoples living within tropical forests and 150 million poor people dependent on livelihoods linked with fisheries.
+There are 475 million smallholder farms on plots of less than two hectares and 150 million poor people dependent on livelihoods linked with fisheries.

 By contrast, industrialised urban environments have distanced the average family from its genetic affinity with the land and sea, physically, economically and emotionally.
 The innate value of biodiversity has slipped off the human radar, with devastating consequences.